edgio-docs/edgio-docs/guides/managed-rule-groups.md

 ## PHP Application Rules

-The PHP application rule group contains rules that block request patterns associated with the exploitation of vulnerabilities specific to the use of the PHP programming language.
-This includes the injection of unsafe PHP functions into requests.

-### PHP Application Rule Descriptions

 | Rule Name|Description|Log Name|
 | --- | --- | --- |
 |PHP - Body|Inspects the values of the request body for PHP script code injection attempts.
 Example patterns include functions such as `fsockopen` and the `$_GET` superglobal variable.|`phpBody`|
 |PHP - Query|Inspects the values of all query parameters for PHP script code injection attempts.
 Example patterns include functions such as `fsockopen` and the `$_GET` superglobal variable.|`phpArgs`|

 ## SQL Database Rules

-The SQL database rule group contains rules to block request patterns associated with exploitation of SQL databases, like SQL injection attacks.
-This can help prevent remote injection of unauthorized queries.
-Evaluate this rule group for use if your application interfaces with an SQL database.

-### SQL Database Rule Descriptions

 | Rule Name|Description|Log Name|
 | --- | --- | --- |